ralna/GALAHAD/doc/Python/wcp.rst

              if ``deallocate_error_fatal`` is True, any array/pointer
              deallocation error will terminate execution.
 Otherwise,
              computation will continue.
-          generate_sif_file : bool
+          record_x_status : bool
-             if ``generate_sif_file`` is True if a SIF file describing the current problem is to be generated. generate_qplib_file : bool
+             if ``record_x_status`` is True, the array inform.X_status will be allocated and the status of the bound constraints will be reported on exit.
-             if ``generate_qplib_file`` is True if a QPLIB file describing the current problem is to be generated. sif_file_name : str
+          record_c_status : bool
-             name of generated SIF file containing input problem. qplib_file_name : str
+             if ``record_c_status`` is True, the array inform.C_status will be allocated and the status of the general constraints will be reported on exit.
-             name of generated QPLIB file containing input problem. prefix : str
+          prefix : str
             all output lines will be prefixed by the string contained in quotes within ``prefix``, e.g. 'word' (note the qutoes)